Kingxukai/linux/Documentation/dev-tools/checkpatch.rst

  - --summary-file

-   Include the filename in summary.
+   Include the woke filename in summary.

  - --debug KEY=[0|1]